openssl/technical-policies/policies/coding-style.md

 Make sure that names do not contain spelling errors.

+File and directory names must not contain whitespace characters.
+Use only printable ASCII characters, preferably lowercase letters, digits, hyphens, underscores, and dots.
+Whitespace in paths breaks shell pipelines, build tooling, and quoting on many platforms.

 ## Chapter 5: Typedefs

 OpenSSL uses typedef's extensively.
 For structures, they are all uppercase